 Here's what you need to know and how to choose:

 The first option you have (in alphabetical order) is bentonite clay.
 You will see this as an ingredient used in more artisanal soaps.
 It helps the razor glide well and has a reputation for drawing out toxins from your body while providing a powerhouse of nutrition for your skin.
-You can find bentonite clay mixed with castor oil and eucalyptus in the Dr. Squatch Cool Mint Shave Bar or mixed with coconut and hempseed oils in the family of Taconic Shaving Soaps.
-Both are great for sensitive skin and each one has a mint option that provides a cool tingle to your shave that many men like.
-Taconic also offers Bay Rum and Lime scents.
+You can find bentonite clay mixed with castor oil and eucalyptus in the Dr. Squatch Cool Mint Shave Bar.
+Great for sensitive skin minty scent that provides a cool tingle to your shave that many men like.

 Coconut oil is also a popular shave soap ingredient.
-Both Taconic and Dr. Squatch Shave Soaps feature coconut oil.
 When you see coconut oil listed as a key ingredient in your shave soap, you know that the lather is going to be super rich and will take very little to lather up.
 Keep in mind that because you are using oil, you are going to need to use warm water for the best effect.
 Also, shaving soaps using coconut oil are a little oilier than other options (you noticed "oil" in the name, right?) but that isn't a bad thing.
 Men with sensitive skin or those who want a super close shave need that oil for the best shave possible.
-The Art of Shaving offers its soap in unscented or sandalwood.

 Next up on our list is glycerin.
 Shaving soaps with a glycerin base are incredibly hydrating and long-lasting.
 They don't just moisturize, they seem to make your skin inherently softer and smoother.
 This makes glycerin-based soap the best shaving soap for people with oily skin.
 However, these soaps are a bit harder than their counterparts.
 They will lather quickly but you have to have a good brush.
 Truefitt & Hill Luxury Shave Soap uses glycerin in its soap and it features an old-school, mild lavender scent.
 If you want something with more of a kick, try the Proraso Shaving Soap Jar It is made with eucalyptus oil and menthol so you are going to feel a little tingle when you use it.